No. 15 Clemson spoils women's soccer senior day • The Louisville Cardinal

 “Nobody gives you anything,” Ferguson-Dayes said.
 “The good news is we have some time to rest, recover, and watch some film, and then play a good team on Sunday.
 But that’s the way the ACC goes; everybody is exceptional.
 We’re learning every single game.
 We just have to learn how to win a one all game.”

 Louisville will be on the road for the next three matches against Virginia Tech, Miami, and No. 2 Florida State.
 They will return home on Oct.
 27th hosting Virginia in the season finale.
-Kickoff for that game is scheduled for 7 p.m.

 Photo by Jordan Shim / The Louisville Cardinal